-Bus assignments are mailed to students on postcards by the end of August each year.
+Bus assignments are availble in the Parent Portal on Infinite Campus two weeks before classes begin.
 If you do not receive an assignment or have questions about a route, please call the Transportation Department at 952-848-4979.
 During the first two weeks of school, the bus drivers will ask riders to indicate their preferences for seating assignments.
 He/she will then create a reserved seating assignment for all students.
 Working with the students on the bus, the driver will periodically rearrange the reserved seating assignments.

 Going Home With a Friend--AKA Rider Transfers

 Because of the large numbers of students on each bus, it has become necessary to eliminate rider transfers--students who are not regularly scheduled to ride that bus.
 The Transportation Safety Advisory Committee has made this recommendation for the safety of each student and to ensure that each student has a seat on the bus.
 State law mandates that ridership on a bus not exceed its capacity and many Edina buses operate at capacity.
 The primary objective is to prevent social activity rider transfers.
 This means that students will not be permitted to ride on another bus unless it is necessary for purposes (i.e. child care needs) that have been preapproved by the Supervisor of Transportation.
 Our goal is to provide a safe and effective transportation service, not to complicate transportation situations for families.